Skip to content

 Klaviyo’s Privacy Policy collects Shopify Stores’ customers’ shopping history, demographic data, contact details, and behavioral data about how they interact with marketing communications.

 Another example is Smile, a platform that helps boost sales by building a reward and loyalty program.
-Their Privacy Policy explains that the app collects personal information from customers such as their shopping history, names, email addresses, postal code and content of previous email communications to deliver rewards like points, referral bonuses and more.
+Their Privacy Policy explains that the app collects personal information from customers such as their shopping history, names, addresses, postal code and previous email communication content to deliver rewards like points, referral bonuses and more.
+In both instances, this data is relevant to the services being offered.

-As Shopify Store owner, you decide what type of customer data is collected, what purposes it can be used and how it will be processed.
+As a Shopify Store owner, you decide what type of customer data is collected, the purposes for which it can be used, and how it will be processed.
 Therefore, you are considered the data controller under the GDPR.
+However, because some apps require specific data points to function properly, you’ll need to consider what data you’re comfortable sharing, and whether the app is critically necessary to improve store functionality.

-However, both Shopify and third-party app owners can be data controllers if they choose to collect and use your customer and store data.
+Note that third-party app owners can also be data controllers if they choose to collect and use your customer and store data.
+However, you’ll always need to check what data is being collected and why, how it’s stored, for how long, and how it’s deleted by any third-party app you install.

 1. What categories of personal data third-party apps collect

-Depending on the functionality a third-party app provides, collecting some types of data may be excessive and unnecessary, exposing you to risk of GDPR violation.
+Depending on the functionality a third-party app provides, collecting some types of data may be excessive and unnecessary, exposing you to the risk of GDPR violation

 For example, suppose you install a simple app to design the sidebar of your Shopify store.
 In that case, it is unlikely that the third-party app needs access to your customers' contact details for the smooth functioning of the app itself.